rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_AI_Enablement_Seed_c1_20250802.md

 ---

-## 3. Role of Civium
+## 3. Role of CoCivium

-Civium is a prototype—a philosophical and functional construct—for **distributed cooperation across minds**.
+CoCivium is a prototype—a philosophical and functional construct—for **distributed cooperation across minds**.

 It is:
 - Recursive